What to do if…

 Short answer

-Go to an Emergency Room now (or call 911 if you’re very sick or deteriorating).
-Fever plus swelling behind the ear can be a sign of mastoiditis or another serious infection that needs urgent treatment.
+Go to an ER or emergency department now, or call 911 if you are very sick, confused, faint, too dizzy to travel safely, or getting worse.
+Severe ear pain with fever and swelling behind the ear can be a sign of mastoiditis or another serious infection that needs urgent medical assessment.

 Do not do these things

-• Do not wait for a routine appointment if you have fever and swelling behind the ear.
+- Do not wait for a routine appointment when fever and swelling behind the ear are present.

-• Do not use ear drops unless a clinician has told you to (some drops aren’t safe if the eardrum may be perforated).
+- Do not use ear drops unless a clinician has told you to use them for this episode.

-• Do not exceed the labeled dose of acetaminophen (paracetamol) or ibuprofen, and avoid doubling up on products that both contain acetaminophen.
+- Do not exceed the labeled dose of acetaminophen or ibuprofen, and do not take two products that both contain acetaminophen.

 What to do now